What is Meat Processing?

-Meat processing involves animal slaughter at facilities where the meat is to be sold or kept on-site for canning, cooking, curing, freezing, or making meat products.
-It also includes preparing byproducts such as lard, gelatine, or tallow.
+Meat processors slaughter animals at facilities where the meat is to be sold or kept onsite for canning, cooking, curing, freezing, or making meat products.
+They also prepare byproducts such as lard, gelatin, or tallow.

 Meat processing has a much higher injury and illness rate than the average U.S. factory.
 Most illnesses are caused by handling bacteria or infected carcasses or tissues.
 The process also generates wastewater, which can contaminate drinking water sources and spread disease.
 Meat processing can also create harmful air pollution.

 Because of the repetitive motion involved in meat processing, workers may also suffer ergonomic injury.
 These injuries can cause pain and disability.

 - Communities near meat processing plants may also be at risk.

 What pollutants are of greatest concern?